Upsala-Ekeby: History

 Upsala-Ekebys ceramic manufacturing in Uppsala began in the 1960s in response to growing sales.
 The manufacture of pottery and flower pots at Ekeby ceased in the early 1970s when the newly built facility Steningehöjden Ceramics AB at Fyrislund area was put into operation, although this plant was discontinued after some time.
 In 1973, Upsala-Ekeby sold both industrial and residential premises at Ekeby with the right for Upsala-Ekeby to lease the premises over ten years.
 A gradual abandonment began, and on October 25, 1977 the tile mill at Ekeby was shut down.
 The old factory building is now a business park that houses a number of small businesses and two high schools.

-Upscale-Ekeby closed most of their ceramic factories except for Rörstrand.
+Upsala-Ekeby closed most of their ceramic factories except for Rörstrand.
 The Upsala-Ekeby group of companies was acquired by investment company Proventus in 1980.
 Between 1982-1984 the Upsala-Ekeby group was broken apart.
 Rörstrand was sold in 1984 to the Finnish company Wärtsilä.
 Kosta Boda and Gense were sold in 1989 to the investment company Incentive, when Kosta Boda merged with Orrefors.